One Love fans making their own vibes in wake of cancellation

-Reggae fans are planning to pump up the music and celebrate in their own ways following the cancellation of One Love in Tauranga.
+Reggae buffs are planning to pump up the music and celebrate in their own ways following the cancellation of One Love in Tauranga.

-The festival is a firm favourite with music lovers and Danielle Byrnes from Napier said it was not going to spoil her buzz despite her forking out for an airbnb for two nights.
+The festival is a firm favourite with music lovers - and Danielle Byrnes of Napier said it was not going to spoil her buzz even though she’d forked out for an Airbnb for two nights.

 ‘’I’m putting a new meaning into One Love and I’m having a one-person festival at the moment.’'